 A Development Permit expires 12 months from the date it is issued if construction has not substantially commenced, unless an extension has been requested in writing and has been approved by the Director of Planning.

 Temporary Development Permits

-A Temporary Development Permit is required for projects that are expected to be in place for a short period.
-Examples include Sales Trailers and student research projects for the short-term use of a site.
+A Temporary Development Permit is required for non-permanent projects that are expected to only be in place for a short period.
+Examples include telecommunications antennas on buildings and student research projects for the short-term use of a site.